CCDirectLink/utility-resource-organizer/README.md

 ## How to use

-There should be either `registerResourceListener` and/or `registerResourceGenerator` as a method in your exported main class.
+There should be either `registerResourceListeners` and/or `registerResourceGenerators` as a method in your exported main class.

 ### registerResourceListener